hikoworks/hikolang/doc/error_handling.md

  - Compiler checks if all errors that can be thrown are caught directly by the caller.
  - Declaring a new error is easy; by simply throwing, trapping or catching it.
- - Very fast throw and catch.
+ - Very fast throw and catch recoverable errors.
    - No setup or teardown on catch or call.
    - Throwing is done by setting the return registers to an error code, and instruction pointer and setting the carry flag.